Tracial approximate divisibility and stable rank one: Stable rank one

-Moreover, for a $\sigma$-unital simple \CA\, $A$ with $T(A)\not=\emptyset$ which has strict comparison (using traces), then $A$ has continuous scale if and only if $T(A)$ is compact (see Proposition 5.4 of \cite{EGLN}, see also the proof of Theorem 5.3 of \cite{EGLN}, and, an early version, Proposition 2.2 of \cite{Lin04}).
+Moreover, for a $\sigma$-unital non-elementary simple exact \CA\, $A$ with $T(A)\not=\emptyset,$ if $A$ has strict comparison, then $A$ has continuous scale if and only if $T(A)$ is compact (see Proposition 5.4 of \cite{EGLN}, see also the proof of Theorem 5.3 of \cite{EGLN}, and, an early version, Proposition 2.2 of \cite{Lin04}).
+See also the third paragraph of the proof of Corollary \ref{Ctadsr1}.

-\begin{thm} {{Let $A$ be a unital simple \CA, or a simple non-unital but}} $\sigma$-unital \CA\ {{with}} continuous scale.
-Suppose that, for every {{$\sigma$-unital}} hereditary $C^*$-subalgebra $B\subset A,$ {{any}} element in $B$ can be approximated (in norm) by products of two nilpotent elements in $B.$ Then $A$ has stable rank one. \end{thm} \begin{proof}
+\begin{thm} Let $A$ be a $\sigma$-unital projectionless simple \CA\ {{with}} continuous scale.
+Suppose that, for every $\sigma$-unital hereditary $C^*$-subalgebra $B\subset A,$ any non-invertible element in $B$ can be approximated (in norm) by products of two nilpotent elements in $B.$ Then $A$ has stable rank one. \end{thm} \begin{proof}

-Suppose that $A$ contains a non-zero projection $p,$ then the unital hereditary $C^*$-subalgebra $pAp$ has stable rank one, since by our assumption, every element in $pAp$ can be approximated by {{products}} of two nilpotent elements, and nilpotent elements can be approximated by invertible elements in $pAp$.
-It follows that $A$ has stable rank one.